terraform-ibm-modules/terraform-ibm-hpcs/README.md

 You can use this module to provision an IBM Cloud Hyper Protect Crypto Services (HPCS) instance.

 The next step after provisioning an HPCS instance is to [initialize](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) the service to manage the keys.
 This module supports the following approaches:
-- Provisioning and initializing the service by using the [recovery crypto units method](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-initialize-hsm-recovery-crypto-unit).
+- Provision and initialize the service by using the [recovery crypto units method](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-initialize-hsm-recovery-crypto-unit).
-- Provisioning the service by other [approaches](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-uko-initialize-instance-mode) (for example, by using smart cards or  key part files).
-These approaches require manual steps after provisioning the service instance.
+- Provision the service and [initialize](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-initialize-instance-mode) it manually.
+For example, by using smart cards or key part files.
+This approach requires additional steps to execute after provisioning the service instance.
-- Provisioning and initializing the service by using your own  hardware security module (HSM).
+- Provision and initialize the service by using your own hardware security module (HSM).

-For more information, see [Components and concepts](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-uko-understand-concepts) and [About service instance initialization](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-introduce-service) in the Cloud Docs.
+For more information, see [components and concepts](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-understand-concepts) of HPCS and [about service instance initialization](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-introduce-service) in the Cloud Docs.

 ## Create Hyper Protect Crypto Services instance